A half marathon for beginners should not be a race filled with pre-race stress.

-A half marathon training schedule should be one that not only tells you where you are going (motivation) but shows you how to get there (the plan) will ensure you are achieving the success you deserve.
+A half marathon training schedule tells you where you are going.
+In addition, shows you how to get there.
+Lastly, will ensure you are achieving the success you deserve.

-We all want success, having an action plan can help hold you accountable and add motivation to an already demanding sport
+We all want success right?
+So, having an action plan can help hold you accountable and add motivation to an already demanding sport.

 If you can't have fun in this distance or any other distance for that matter, you are missing out.

 I started running my best races when I simply let go of stress.